eformat/mlops-setup/README.md

 #### Graphics setup and GRUB

-Using the built-in video card with FC27.
-The Nvidia graphics card being used for MLOPS.
+Using the built-in intel video card with FC27.
+The Nvidia graphics card being used for MLOPS only (not using for graphics, one day perhaps ...)

-The trick to making this work OOTB is to set UEFI acpi up in grub to look like 'windows 2009', then 4k display and external work fine.
+The trick to making the intel card work OOTB is to set UEFI acpi up in grub to look like 'windows 2009', then 4k display and external work fine.

 The `pci=noaer` gets rid of AE errors spamming dmesg all the time.